pszemraj/vid2cleantxt/README.md

     - report generation (see results in .PDF for notes, etc.)

 5. py2exe (once code optimized)

-## What about a version where I don't need python at all?

-Plan to do this eventually [py2exe](https://www.py2exe.org/).
-Currently backlogged - will update repo when complete.

 ## I've found x repo / script / concept that I think you should incorporate or collaborate with the author.